The Wildhearts: 2007–2010: Second reformation

-2010–present
+2010–2016: Hiatus

 In 2010, Ginger joined as the guitarist for former Hanoi Rocks frontman Michael Monroe, who played the Download Festival on 12 June 2010.
 Ginger also performed as a solo act at the festival.
 Only Wildhearts songs were performed, as was the case for the Ginger & Friends December 2010 tour of the UK.
 The Michael Monroe album Sensory Overdrive, featuring Ginger, was released in 2011.

 In December 2010, Ginger stated that he was unsure if the Wildhearts would ever reform.
 It would appear that the departure of Scott Sorry and retirement of Ritch Battersby led to the hiatus.
 Following this particularly with his renewed solo career, Ginger publicly stated a number of times on Formspring that he had absolutely no desire to revisit the Wildhearts and considered that period of his life over.
 Despite this, Ginger announced in August 2012 that the most recent Wildhearts line-up will reform for a one-off appearance in December.
 The Wildhearts' songs "Geordie in Wonderland" and "Dreaming in A" appeared in the 2012 UK feature film Life Just Is.

 On 10 December 2012, it was announced that Scott Sorry had left the Wildhearts due to family commitments.
 He was replaced by former bassist Jon Poole for the December 2012 reunion show.
 The band went on to play a number of shows in early 2013 to celebrate the 20th anniversary of the release of Earth vs the Wildhearts.
 Such was the anniversary tour's success that a second leg took place in June of the same year.
-The Nottingham Rock City performance would subsequently be released as the 2014 live album Rock City vs The Wildhearts.
+The Nottingham Rock City performance would subsequently be released as the 2014 live album Rock City vs the Wildhearts.
 Another UK tour took place in April 2014, this time with Scott Sorry back on bass.
 2015 saw the 20th Anniversary of the release of P.H.U.Q. and another tour, this time with Jon Poole on bass duties.